cuba-platform/sample-extensions/README.md

 - The `ext-user-browse.xml` and `ext-user-edit.xml` screens extend the corresponding screens from the platform.
 They have the same identifiers as base screens.

+- The message pack of the new screens includes the message packs of base screens.
+See `com/company/sample/web/extuser/messages.properties`.

 Based on CUBA Platform 6.3.2